elizar/phpvanilla/README.md

 ### Installation

-- g clone `<this motherfucking repo>` && cd `<the motherfucking folder>`
+- Do `g clone <this motherfucking repo> && cd <the motherfucking folder>`
-- run php's builtin motherfucking webserver by `php -S localhost:31337`
+- Then run php's builtin motherfucking webserver by `php -S localhost:31337`
-- open your motherfucking browser and visit `http://localhost:31337`
+- Finally open your motherfucking browser and visit `http://localhost:31337`

 ### Credits